 - Yui Narumi from Lucky Star Drives Like Crazy, but there's no denying she's horrendously good at it.

-- Bunta Fujiwara from Initial D. He can drift an 80's Corolla Hatchback at insane speeds.
+- Takumi's dad Bunta Fujiwara is quite possibly the best driver in the whole series.
+He can drift an 80's Corolla Hatchback at insane speeds.
 While lighting a cigarette.
 WITH HIS EYES CLOSED.

 - Leigharch from Black Lagoon mixes this with The Stoner.
 Hilarity and Crazy Awesome ensue.